ccrownhill/serpens_os/README.md

-# TicTacToe in a Bootloader
+# TicTacToe in an OS

+Current state: Got Hello World bootloader to work.